Welcome to Steve Bannon's world

-When Sen. Jeff Flake, R-Ariz., announced with frustration Tuesday that he would discontinue his re-election effort, his became the third "scalp" that the Bannon wing can claim in the past couple of months.
+When Sen. Jeff Flake of Arizona announced with frustration Tuesday that he would discontinue his re-election effort, his became the third "scalp" that the Bannon wing can claim in the past couple of months.

-Flake, like Sen. Bob Corker, R-Tenn., who recently bowed out of his own re-election bid, was facing a brutal campaign against at least one GOP challenger looking to raise hell — and a pile of money from a loosely affiliated network of Trump-backing groups aligned with the Breitbart executive.
+Flake, like Sen. Bob Corker of Tennessee, who recently bowed out of his own re-election bid, was facing a brutal campaign against at least one GOP challenger looking to raise hell — and a pile of money from a loosely affiliated network of Trump-backing groups aligned with Bannon, the head of Breitbart News.

-Last month, Sen. Luther Strange, R-Ala., the favorite of the Republican establishment who had Trump's support, went down in a primary runoff against Bannon-backed Roy Moore.
+Last month, Sen. Luther Strange of Alabama, the favorite of the Republican establishment who had Trump's support, went down in a primary runoff against Bannon-backed Roy Moore.

 Nick Ayers, chief of staff to Vice President Mike Pence, said as much to top GOP donors at a recent meeting, according to an audio recording obtained by Politico.
 "Just imagine the possibilities of what can happen if our entire party unifies behind (Trump)," he said.
 "If — and this sounds crass — we can purge the handful of people who continue to work to defeat him."